mdewey/java/README.md

 Will be in more detail at :[Lecture Notes](java-api.md)

+- RESTful Review
+- What is spring
+- Why Spring
+- Creating a simple `Hello, World API`
+- Swagger and packages
+- Creating a
+  - GET
+  - POST
+  - PUT
+  - DELETE
+- Talk to a database
+  - Postgres
+  - ORM (Hiberate)

 ### Further topics

 Will be in more detail at : [Hand out](postwork.md)